elastic/e2e-testing/e2e/README.md

 For this test framework, we have chosen Godog over any other test framework because the Beats team (the team we started working with) is already using Go, so it seems reasonable to choose it.

-## Test Specification

-All the Gherkin (Cucumber) specifications are written in `.feature` files.

-A good example could be [this one](./_suites/metricbeat/features/integrations.feature).

-## Test Implementation

-We are using Godog + Cucumber to implement the tests, where we create connections to the `Given`, `When`, `Then`, `And`, etc. in a well-known file structure.

-As an example, the Go implementation of the `./_suites/metricbeat/features/metricbeat.feature` is located under the [metricbeat_test.go](./_suites/metricbeat/metricbeat_test.go) file.

-Each module will define its own file for specificacions, adding specific feature context functions that will allow filtering the execution, if needed.

 ## Technology stack

 ## Build system